9 Best Charities That Combat Pediatric (Childhood) Cancer (Complete 2023 List)

 What they do:

-Ronald McDonald House Charities enable, support, and facilitate family-centered care for children, including children with cancer.
+Ronald McDonald House Charities enable, support, and facilitate family-centered care for kids battling disease, including those with cancer.
 They do this through three core programs: Ronald McDonald House programs provide families with room and board near their hospitalized child without incurring the cost of hotels and food.
-Their Ronald McDonald Family Room programs offer comfortable hospitality rooms inside hospitals, and their Ronald McDonald Care Mobile programs bring medical and dental care to children in underserved communities.
+In addition, their Ronald McDonald Family Room programs offer comfortable hospitality rooms inside hospitals, and their Ronald McDonald Care Mobile programs bring medical and dental care to children in underserved communities.

 🚀